MITK/MITK/Documentation/Doxygen/3-DeveloperManual/Concepts/MITKSegmentationTaskLists.md

 ### Version 3 and MITK Scenes

-Version 3 of the MITK Segmentation Task List file format adds support for MITK Scenes (\*.mitk files), allowing arbitrary input data in addition to an image.
+Version 3 of the MITK Segmentation Task List file format adds support for MITK Scenes (\*.mitk or \*.mitksceneindex files), allowing arbitrary input data in addition to an image.

 A task object (including the `Defaults` object) can now reference an MITK Scene file instead of an image.
 It is mutually exclusive to the `Image` field of a task (you cannot have both in a task).